talentnest/talentnest-api-docs/source/includes/_webhooks.md

 ---------- | -------
 applicant_hired | Notification when a candidate job application is hired

-The name of the event will be sent as `X-Event-Name` header.
+The name of the event will be sent as the `X-Event-Name` header.

 ## Encryption